-Hourly pay makes biggest leap in 7 years as U.S. caps year of slower hiring
+US adds 156K jobs; unemployment rate ticks up to 4.7 pct.

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

+A broader gauge of unemployment, which includes part-time workers who would prefer full-time work as well as people who have stopped looking for jobs, dipped to 9.2 percent from 9.3 percent.
+That’s the lowest level since April 2008.

+“More people are back at work than at any point since the recession,” noted Jed Kolko, chief economist at the job site Indeed.
+“However, Trump will inherit an economy that’s riding high but faces long-term challenges.
+Fewer adults are at work than before the recession, manufacturing is lagging despite an uptick in December and the acceleration in wage growth, while great for workers, could raise inflation fears.”

-Weak spots remain in the job market: A smaller share of Americans either have a job or are looking for one than before the recession.
-That is particularly true for men.
-Many men, especially those without a college education, have suffered as the job market has shifted away from blue collar work such as manufacturing and mining toward industries that either require higher skills, like information technology, or that pay less and are dominated by women, such as health care.
+In addition, many men, especially those without a college education, have suffered as the job market has shifted away from blue collar work such as manufacturing and mining toward industries that either require higher skills, like information technology, or that pay less and are dominated by women, such as health care.

-Though the unemployment rate is at a healthy level, the proportion of Americans in their prime working years who are either working or looking for work remains far below its pre-recession level.
+Though the unemployment rate has returned to its pre-recession level, the proportion of Americans in their prime working years who are either working or looking for work remains far below where it was before the recession began.
 When people stop looking for a job, they’re no longer counted as unemployed.
 Those “dropouts” have contributed to a declining unemployment rate over the past eight years.

 Trump spotlighted that trend as a shortcoming in Obama’s record and charged during the election campaign that the unemployment rate was a “hoax.”
 He now faces the steep challenge of bringing back men who have left the workforce.